rochabr/rochabr/README.md

 ### Hi there 👋

 My name is Fernando.
-I'm a 🔭 Customer Success Engineer @ [diagrid.io](https://diagrid.io) with a passion for getting sthings done.
+I'm a Customer Success Engineer @ [diagrid.io](https://diagrid.io) with a passion for getting things done.

 - 💬 Ask me about: cloud native development, distributed applications, integration services, microservices.